xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

       I like to share my own version of the latest script to perform X,Y positioning task.
 And I try to explain every line of the code and ideas behind them as well.

       I have spent a lot of time thinking and testing about this.
-If you have better and different ideas, I love to hear.
+If you have better and different ideas, I'd love to hear from you.

 .. _script: